On comparability of bigrassmannian permutations: Introduction

 The Ehresmann tableau criterion requires that $\Theta(n^2)$ conditions be checked.
-However, Bj\"orner and Brenti \cite{BjornerBrenti2} discovered an improved tableau criterion (based upon Deodhar's more general Coxeter group characterization in \cite{Deodhar}) that requires far fewer comparisons.
-For the special set of BG permutations, this improved tableau criterion requires only $O(n)$ comparisons.
+Bj\"orner and Brenti \cite{BjornerBrenti2} discovered an improved tableau criterion (based upon Deodhar's more general Coxeter group characterization in \cite{Deodhar}) that requires far fewer comparisons.
+For BG permutations, this criterion requires only $O(n)$ comparisons.
 Indeed, given $\pi,\sigma\in\bG_n$, to determine whether $\pi\le\sigma$ we need only check the row of the two tableaux that corresponds to the unique descent of $\pi$.
-So in our example above, $14235<34512$ is verified more efficiently by element-wise comparisons of the singular row
+So in our example above, $14235<34512$ is verified more efficiently by entry-wise comparisons in the singular row

-Recently, Kobayashi \cite{Kobayashi2} studied the following question: Given a permutation $\sigma \in \frakS_n$, how many BG permutations are weakly below $\sigma$ in the Bruhat order?
+Our point of departure for this paper is the following new simple characterization of comparability for BG permutations, which we prove in Section \ref{sec-compcrit}.
+An alternate characterization of comparability, involving ordered triples, is given by Nathan Reading in \cite{Reading}.
+To state our characterization, we first define a vector that encapsulates the information contained in (\ref{eq-BGform}).